 Is the food in Malaysia safe?

 - If you want to choose with precision, look online.
-Check travel/food blogs for favourable write-ups, have a look on the map to see if somewhere has a gazillion good reviews, and then plan your food odyssey accordingly.
+Check travel/food blogs for favorable write-ups, have a look on the map to see if somewhere has a gazillion good reviews.

 - Eat HOT things.
 When stuff is cooked at high temperatures, most bacteria gets fried too.
-By which we mean, it’s alright.
 If you see food being cooked in front of you at a stall, it’s probably safe.

 - Satay is good; very good.
 It’s standard practice to have the sticks already cooked and then give them a good grilling before they get given to you.
 Don’t be scared!